 4. Context

-- 4.1 The application is being reported to Planning Committee as seven objections and a petition carrying 31 signatures against the proposal have been received. - 4.2 To assist members with site context, a link to Google Maps is provided below:
+- 4.1 The application is being reported to Planning Committee as, at the time of writing the report, 11 objections have been received. - 4.2 To assist members with site context, a link to Google Maps is provided below: